Chat with us, powered by LiveChat

 However, if you have an intervention order against you, follow the directive and apply for a reversal of the order.

-Is an intervention order on your police check for life?
+Is an intervention order on your Nationally Coordinated Criminal History Check for life?

 The court will only cancel an intervention order if the person's application for reversal is successful.
 Hence, it may remain in place for life, especially in cases of potential harm, sexual assault or financial misappropriation.